 Thirty pounds doesn’t always get you a lot when it comes to peripherals, but the Corsair Harpoon is an exception.
-It’s one of the lightest mice we’ve come across, with a light and nimble shape that excels in titles such as Counter-Strike: Global Offensive.
+It’s one of the lightest mice we’ve come across, with a light and nimble shape that excels in FPS titles.

 The rubber finish is super-grippy, and each of the six buttons can be reprogrammed.
 Tracking performance is surprisingly accurate for a budget-friendly mouse too, with the 6000 DPI sensor allowing for precision in games that demand it.